Learning the Violin (or Any Instrument) as a Child, Teenager, or Adult

 - Lay out an organized practice plan, identify what to achieve in each session.

-- Be involved in music-related events, and stay inspired!
+- Be involved in music-related events to stay inspired.

 "Music expresses that which cannot be put into words and that which cannot remain silent" - Victor Hugo